aze2201/bashasn1ber/README.md

 More information https://en.wikipedia.org/wiki/X.690#BER_encoding

 THIS SCRIPT WILL HELP TO DECODE ASN1 BER encoded files.
-1. put anyplace on Linux machine which is support openssl and run by below command ./ASN1.BER -f # full decode, WARNING: if you decode full file it can be take long time due for bash commands ./ASN1.BER -f -b 10 -e 15 # it will decode from offset 10 till 15
+1. put anyplace on Linux machine which is support openssl and run by below command ./ASN1.BER -f <filename>                  # full decode, WARNING: if you decode full file it can be take long time due for bash commands
+./ASN1.BER -f <filename> -b 10 -e 15      # it will decode from offset 10 till 15

 If you have file structure description you can refer for covert field values to ASCII or DEC etc.

 EXAMPLE: test:asntmp # ./ASN1.BER -f file -b 10 -e 15

 ----- OFFSET= 46 (Tag) 8 (Length) 2 ( Value ) = 021